jacques-n/fastpack/spec.md

 # FastPack specification

 FastPack is an object serialization specification like JSON.
-It is based heavily on the MessagePack specification.
-However, it is updated so that more common SQL data types can be directly encoded.
-It is also primarily little endian instead of big endian to match modern systems.
-It is also modified to allow parsers can to skip over nested maps and/or arrays while reading data within having to parse that data.
+It is based heavily on the MessagePack specification but includes the following changes:
+ * Little-endian instead of big-endian to match modern systems
+ * Modified to allow parsers can to skip over nested maps and/or arrays while reading data within having to parse that data

-FastPack has two concepts: **type system** and **formats**.
+ * Removal of extension types, as well short fixed width arrays and maps (since length in bytes is too small to be useful)
+ * Addition common SQL data types including Decimal types and Date/Type types

 ## Table of contents